imafeature/taskr/README.md

 # TASKR
 *The Applescript behind an OS X service for Outlook 2011 (my first Applescript and my first repo!)*

-See the appropriate RELEASE_NOTES-v* file for change logs and high-priority issues with the release.<br/>
+See the appropriate RELEASE_NOTES file for change logs and high-priority issues with the release.<br/>
 For usage instructions and requirements, see the aptly-named USAGE file.

 What is it?